I do yoga. I am a Christian.

 - Samadhi — described by Patanjali as “a state of ecstasy” where “the meditator merges with his or her point of focus and transcends the Self altogether.”

-I’m on-board with the first 4 limbs, but not with the final 4.
+I’m on-board with the first 4 limbs, but not so much with the final 4.
 It’s pretty hard to argue against 1 and 2 as general rules for conduct, there’s nothing wrong with exercise, and the tools of breath control are useful for things like reducing anxiety, singing, and focus.
-5 through 8, though, are focused on a spiritual experience that is not compatible with Christianity.
+5 through 8, though, seem more focused on a spiritual experience that is not compatible with Christianity.

 Eastern meditation practices focus on emptying the mind and disconnecting from the body to transcend Self and get in touch with the spiritual.
 Christianity, on the other hand, has never advocated a practice of disconnecting spirit from the physical body.
 Though we teach that what makes you “you” is the spirit inside rather than the fleshly temple you reside in, there is no Biblical evidence that Christians should try to separate the two or transcend the body while here on earth.